jrhawley/recipes/_recipes/chicken-lettuce-wraps.md

 1. In a bowl add the ingredients for sauce and mix well.
 2. Heat oil in a large pan or wok.
-    1. Satue ginger, garlic, and onion until soft
+    1. Saute ginger, garlic, and onion until soft
 3. Add minced chicken and stir to separate the chicken and cook evenly
     1. Add sauce mix  and mix well
     2. Cook until chicken is cooked well and sauce is mostly dried
 4. Add the sesame seeds, green onion, and red pepper flakes
 5. Arrange the lettuce leaves and place two to three tablespoon of chicken on each leaf and serve